Find some of the best places to eat in Northumberland this winter with our cosy cafes

 and Christmas markets

 .
-Whether you are looking for indulgent comfort food, delicious Christmas dinners, somewhere for a work's Christmas meal or a family celebration, Northumberland can cater for all of your Noel needs:
+Whether you are looking for indulgent comfort food, a delicious Christmas fayre menu, somewhere for a work's Christmas dinner or a family celebration, Northumberland can cater for all of your Noel needs:

 Located in the picturesque village of Wark, there’s something for everyone at Battlesteads Hotel and Restaurant

 .
 Eco warrior?
 Their seasonal menu uses only fresh ingredients grown on site or sourced from local artisan producers within a 25-mile radius.
 Craft ale connoisseur?
 Battlesteads bar stocks four cask ales including two from local micro-breweries and they host an annual beer festival.

 By day, Battlesteads sits in the heart of rural Northumberland, making it a cosy pitstop at the end of a long winter walk on Hadrian’s Wall

 or a bike ride through Kielder Water and Forest Park